Dmytro-Gidl/restaurant-spring-boot/docs/forecasting.md

 We rely on a small, transparent pipeline to look a few weeks ahead at dish demand and ingredient usage.

 1. **Monthly baseline.** Up to two years of orders are grouped by month.
-Two competing models are available: Holt‑Winters triple exponential smoothing and a lightweight ARIMA(1,0,0).
-Both are tuned on a hold‑out slice and their MAPE and RMSE scores are logged for comparison.
-Leading months containing only zeros are removed before modelling so that long dormant periods do not skew the series.
+Leading months that contain only zeros are trimmed so dormant periods do not dominate model fitting.
+If a single non‑zero month remains after trimming, the system issues a naive forecast by repeating that value and flags the result in the details panel.
+Two competing models are available otherwise: Holt‑Winters triple exponential smoothing and a lightweight ARIMA(1,0,0).
 2. **Daily breakdown with reconciliation.** Monthly forecasts are converted into daily values.
 For future days, the remainder of each month is distributed evenly and then reconciled so that the daily sum equals the monthly prediction exactly.
 3. **Hourly breakdown with reconciliation.** Recent hourly order patterns provide weights that disaggregate each day into 24 buckets.
 A reconciliation step adjusts the final hour to ensure each day's hourly total equals its daily forecast.

 Ingredient forecasts multiply dish forecasts by ingredient usage.
 Because every ingredient has a fixed base unit (pieces or grams), aggregates remain consistent.

 Accuracy statistics and chosen parameters for each model are available from the admin interface via expandable “Details” panels, supporting the academic requirement for transparency.
+When evaluating model performance, a simple k‑fold cross‑validation runs each model on contiguous segments of the monthly history.
+The resulting mean absolute percentage error (MAPE) divides by the count of non‑zero observations, and metrics are reported only when at least two such months exist.

 ### Data requirements
 - At least a few months of **completed** orders are needed; pending orders are ignored until completion.